ChispiDEV/Breaking_Bad_Evil_Analysis/README.md

+# Welcome to Breaking Bad Evil Analysis' project!! // ¡¡Bienvenido al proyecto de Análisis de la Maldad en Breaking Bad!!
+_Natural Language Processing (NLP) | Graph analysis | Network analysis_

+---

+---
 # English Version

-# Breaking Bad Evil Analysis

 This repository contains data and analysis scripts for studying Walter White's descent into evil in *Breaking Bad*, focusing on Hubris Syndrome and interpersonal dynamics (On Progress).
 Techniques such as Natural Language Processing (NLP), graph analysis, and network analysis were used to develop specific dictionaries.

+---
 ## Objectives
 - Study the evolution of Walter White's character in relation to Hubris Syndrome.
 - Visualize interpersonal relationships and their impact on the narrative (In Progress).

+---
 ## Repository Structure

 Breaking_Bad_Evil_Analysis/